Randy2222222/Tunes/README.md

 as I'm still adding Tunes
 at my leisure!

-Instructions click Tunes then settings then pages click the live link, hit share and add to Home Screen.
+Instructions click Tunes, then settings, then pages, click the live link, hit share and add to Home Screen.